Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There are some interesting buildings in this town, including the one below, with the mural.
 A waymark on the building directs the pilgrimage traveler to the left onto the Rua Nossa Senhora da Esperança.

-On this street we passed this typical home, below left in the main square, after 7.65 kilometers, with a mural to Fátima and a Camino waymark signaling a left turn, all on the same home.
+On this street we passed this typical home, below, in the main square, after 7.9 kilometers, with a mural to Fátima and a Camino waymark signaling a left turn.

 I did not see any cafés right along the Camino route in Fornos, but there are several a short way off route.
 You can check the Google map to see them.
 There is one accommodation, the Casa Morais Turismo Rural, in the main square by the church if you wish to spend the night (+351 967 636 029).

-Next we walked under the busy A14 on the road to Trouxemil.
-This is a nice climb.
+Next we walked under the highway IP3, below, climbing on the road into town.

-Trouxemil is only a short kilometer farther down the road, the Rua Jacintos from Fornos.
+Trouxemil is only a short kilometer farther down the road from Fornos.

-Arrive in the main square at approximately 8.9 kilometers.
-The town church is dedicated to Santiago...
+Arrive in the main square after approximately 9.2 kilometers.

 There were no open cafés in Trouxemil when we went through, but there are several and a mini-market.

-After Trouxemil, the next hamlet is Adões, below.
-There is a café, the Café Central here, on the left side of the photo below, in the Largo de Capela (Church Square), at approximately 9.8 kilometers.
-It appeared to be open.
+After Trouxemil, continuing straight onward, the next hamlet is Adões, below.
+There is a café, the Café Central, towards the left of the photo, in the Largo de Capela (Church Square) after about 10.2 kilometers.

-The small church in the square is the place where the Way turns to the right, onto the Rua Principal.
+The small church in the square, the Capela de Adões, is the place where the Way turns to the right, onto the Rua Principal.

-At 10.9 kilometers, bear left at a Y-intersection in the next town of Sargento Mor, where in a few meters there is another cafe, the Café Carlos da Bina, shown below.
-There is also a mini mercado (mini-market) if you need supplies.
+After 11.3 kilometers, bear left at a Y-intersection in the center of town, pictured below, where in a few meters there are several cafés and several mini-mercados (mini-markets) if you need supplies.
 We did not, so we kept walking.

-...a horrific road.
+The IC2 is a horrific road for the pilgrim!
 The passing trucks on the IC2 sent billows of wind gusts, practically knocking me off my feet.
-As you can see we hugged the shoulder to the farthest left as possible!
-I promised to show you the good, the bad, the ugly and the terrible!
-This was terrible!
+We hugged the shoulder to the farthest left as possible!
+I promised to show you the good, the bad, the ugly and this was terrible!

 So far this day has been my least favorite of all.
-The clouds were building and it was dismal, and there is more pavement today than any other!
+The clouds were building and it was dismal, and there was more pavement today than any other!

-Fortunately, this highway stretch is only about 800 meters, as the sign for Santa Luzia come into focus, below, at approximately 12.5 kilometers.
+Fortunately, this highway stretch is only about 800 meters, as the sign for Santa Luzia comes into focus, below, after approximately 12.8 kilometers.

 Into the center of Santa Luzia, and the Way quickly veers off the main highway to the left here, as it began to rain on us.
 There are several cafés at this juncture.